cs3org/OCM-API/IETF-RFC.md

     An optional secret to be used to access the remote web app, for example in the form of a bearer token.

+## Response

+The Share Creation Notification Response SHOULD be a HTTP response:

+* in response to the Share Creation Notification Request
+* using `application/json` as the `Content-Type` HTTP response header

+A 201 response status means the Share Creation Notification Request was successful.
+In this case, the response body MUST contain a JSON document representing an object with the following string fields:
+  - REQUIRED: `recipientDisplayName` - the Recipient's display name.
+A 400 response status means some parameters were invalid or missing.
+A 401 response status means the Sender cannot be authenticated as a trusted service.
+A 403 response status means the Sender is not authorized to create shares.
+A 501 response status means either the Receiver does not support incoming external shares, or the share type or the resource type are not supported.
+A 503 response status means that the Receiver is temporary unavailable.

 ## Decision to Discard

 The Receiving Server MAY discard the notification if any of the